stephenhu/stats/docs/design.md

 there's an ancillary set of data that also needs to be maintained such as player and team information.

-and more advanced data like play by play and sportsvu, etc data can also enhance analysis.
+and more advanced data like play by play, synergy, and sportsvu etc data can also enhance analysis.

 gameid is different from espn and data.nba

+## normalization

+since there are different sources and these sources have different formats, it's important to normalize the data.

 ## crawler

-there needs to be a method to account for data download completion
+there needs to be a method to account for data download completion, for now, let's make this single threaded and simple, messages will be printed out to console.

-## storage
+## persistent storage

 in general, the idea is to save all non-transient data to the filesystem as a set of normalized json files that can be redistributable or loaded into a